Deviated Septum/ Polyps

 Patients who receive septoplasty can usually return home the same day.
 Once healed, most septoplasty patients notice dramatic improvement in nasal breathing.

 Sinus CT imaging is a minimally invasive exam in which images are taken of your sinuses, similar to an x-ray.
 This exam is helpful in diagnosing sinusitis and many other conditions of the sinuses.
 During the exam, you will be asked to remain still for one minute, while the CT scanner takes images of your sinuses.

-We use a Mini-CAT CT scan so that you can conveniently have your imaging done right in our office.
+We use in-office CT scans so that you can conveniently have your imaging done right in our office.
 This high resolution machine provides us with immediate imaging and a faster diagnosis.
 It also emits less radiation than a traditional CT imager and allows you to sit upright in an unenclosed space.